Khao poon

 The traditional recipes for different types of khao poon served to Laotian royals can be found in a collection of hand written recipes from Phia Sing (1898-1967), the king's personal chef and master of ceremonies.
-Phia Sing's hand written recipes were complied and published for the first time in 1981.
+Phia Sing's hand written recipes were compiled and published for the first time in 1981.

 American writer and filmmaker Harry Hervey (1900-1951) described khao poon as a kind of macaroni in broth in his account of a dinner offered by the Lao prince Phetsarath Rattanavongsa (1890-1959) in Luang Prabang, Laos, during his travel to French Indochina in the 1920s.
 According to Alfred Raquez (1862-1907), a French photographer and writer, who visited Laos at the beginning of 1900, this Lao macaroni soup was sold in the markets of Luang Prabang.
 During the 1950s, André-Yvette Gouineau, the famous French resistance fighter and France's national hero, was a professor at lychee de Vientiane, Laos.
 While in the Laos, Gouineau collected several traditional Lao recipes including khao poon.
 Gouineau described khao poon as a "dish of vermicelli served with raw vegetables and a special sauce; it is very nourishing.

 Gouineau's recipe echoed Phia Sing's recipe for khao poon nam phrik.
 The two recipes consisted of using already cooked pork and fish combined and mashed in a pestle and mortar with spices and herbs before adding the mixture to freshly squeezed coconut milk, padaek, and broth.
 The dish is served with finely sliced banana flower, bean sprouts and mint.
 The final plating of khao poon was meticulously described in the recipe as "filling the bottom of the soup bowl with vermicelli, add several pitches of the various raw vegetables according to their taste and preferences and bathe the whole with a generous helping of the creamy sauce".